-1. The detailed audit findings and calculations are given in the verification plan & working papers associated with this audit.
-These contain proprietary verification methodologies and remain confidential.
+The detailed audit findings and calculations given in the Verification Plan and Working Papers associated with this audit contain proprietary verification methodologies and remain confidential.

-2. The audit is based upon sampling and as such nonconformities may exist that have not yet been identified.
+The audit is based upon sampling and as such nonconformities may exist that have not yet been identified.

-3. We have reviewed the company's GHG emissions inventory for the period.
-The inventory is based on historical information which is stated in accordance with the requirements of ISO 14064-1:2006 and Carbon Reduce technical requirements.
+We have reviewed the company's GHG emissions inventory for the period.
+The inventory is based on historical information which is stated in accordance with the requirements of ISO 14064 Part 1 and the scheme Technical Requirements.

-4. The scope of the review was limited to personnel interview, analytical review procedures applied to GHG emissions data, and review of the input of data into the emissions inventory.
+The scope of the review was limited to personnel interview, analytical review procedures applied to GHG emissions data, and review of the input of data into the emissions inventory.

-5. A non-conformance (NCR) indicates that the assessor has found a non-conformance with Carbon Reduce audit criteria and requires you to take the appropriate corrective action and provide evidence of this correction.
-This may require resubmission of an updated Emissions Inventory Report, Emissions Management and Reduction Plan and Disclosure Statement.
+A non-conformance (NCR) indicates that the auditor has found a non-conformance with scheme Technical Requirements (audit criteria) and requires you to take the appropriate corrective action and provide evidence of this correction within 10 working days.
+This may require resubmission of an updated Emissions Inventory and Management report.

-6. A minor non conformance (mNCR) which the assessor has found which is not material to the outcome of the inventory, but to which a failure to address in the preparation of future Carbon Reduce inventories could lead to a major Non-Conformance (NCR).
+A minor non-conformance (mNCR) which the auditor has found which is not material to the outcome of the inventory, but to which a failure to address in the preparation of future inventories could lead to a major Non-Conformance (NCR).

-7. Observations made by your auditor are strongly advised but the actions are not required for the organisation to be recommended for Carbon Reduce certification.
+Observations made by your auditor are strongly advised but the actions are not required for the organisation to be recommended for certification.

-8. Neither the Verification firm or the auditor has any interest in the organisation, other than in our capacity as assurance providers.
-We have not carried out any work with this business prior to this review.
+Neither Toitū Envirocare nor the auditor has any interest in the organisation, other than in our capacity as assurance providers.
+We have not carried out any work with this business prior to this review other than conducting the previous verification